wrujel/portfolio-web/README.md

 </div>
 <br />

-This a project to create a web portfolio using Next.js 14, React, TypeScript, Tailwind CSS, Framer Motion, Tsparticles, Swiper, React Icons and React countup.
+This is a project to create a web portfolio template using Next.js 14, React, TypeScript, Tailwind CSS, Framer Motion, Tsparticles, Swiper, React Icons and React countup.

 # Table of Contents